 Hearing such bad news from my boss was not a big surprise to me actually as I already anticipated its happening.
 However, this came too soon so much so that I cannot think of words to explain to my wife and children that in two week’s time, I will be with them in the Philippines but this time, it would be for good.
 A week after, I found myself out of the Ninoy Aquino International Airport along with not only my baggage but also with doubts of what the future holds for me.

-I returned to my hometown at the time the whole province was under the strict implementation of the enhanced community quarantine (ECQ).
-However, my savings from working abroad for three years dried up considering the continuous escalation of prices of even basic commodities.
+I returned to my hometown when the whole province was under the strict implementation of the enhanced community quarantine (ECQ).
+However, my savings from working abroad for ten years dried up considering the continuous escalation of prices of even basic commodities.

 Well, I have no one to blame as all of us really strive to survive in this pandemic.
 Despite this, I am still thankful for my family, relatives, and friends whom I can always depend on when the necessity arises.

-It was a sunny Saturday morning when my high school classmate, Efren, happened to pass on our street just when I was done fixing some fences in our backyard.
+It was a sunny Saturday morning when my high school classmate, Efren, happened to deliver his selling product when I was done fixing some fences in our backyard.
 To be honest, I was a little bit hesitant to narrate what happened with my employment abroad yet little did I know that what was just a chit-chat would open up a new opportunity for me to venture out.

 Efren was also an OFW for six years until he chose to stay in the country for good as there was no one to look after his old parents.
 However, unlike other OFWs, he managed to put up a small eatery located near his house through availing the OWWA Program.
 At present, he is working on the expansion of his bungalow house as his gift to himself for his unwavering hard work in his business.